edornd/mmflood/README.md

-# MMFlood: A Multimodal Dataset for Flood Delineation from Satellite ImageryFlood delineation from Sentinel-1 SAR imagery.
+# MMFlood: A Multimodal Dataset for Flood Delineation from Satellite Imagery.

 Code and data access for the MMFlood dataset.